The 67 Eldorado is now at the shop to get an Austrian license

 The Roadmaster is back home with "new" transmission

-During our last holiday trip we had bad luck with the transmission of our Buick Roadmaster.
+During our last trip we had bad luck with the transmission of our Buick Roadmaster.
 (See entry below)

 Finally, after 2 1/2 months in the shop we got the Buick back yesterday.
 The shop had problems locating all the parts for the rebuild.
 As I lost patience and they still could not find the parts, eventually I found the parts myself without a problem.
-Anyways, the car now is back home in the garage and drives beautifully again.
+Anyway, the car now is back home in the garage and drives beautifully again.
 The transmission was completely rebuilt, including all internal parts.

 we could follow the repair on the webcam of the car dealer - this is a screenshot of the final day.